-Achieving a 50% reduction in PPD by 2050 will also require targeted action against NCDs and injury-related priority conditions, which contribute substantially to the life expectancy gap between the North Atlantic region and other regions.
-In India, for example, atherosclerotic cardiovascular diseases accounted for $2 \cdot 1$ years of the $5 \cdot 6$ -year life expectancy gap related to the seven NCD and injury-related priority conditions, and tobacco-related NCDs accounted for $1 \cdot 6$ years (figure 9A).
-In China, atherosclerotic cardiovascular diseases, haemorrhagic stroke, and tobacco-related NCDs each accounted for about 1 year of the $3 \cdot 5$ -year life expectancy gap attributable to the seven NCD and injury-related priority conditions (figure 9B).
+Achieving a 50% reduction in PPD by 2050 will also 30 require targeted action against NCDs and injury-related priority conditions, which contribute substantially to the life expectancy gap between the North Atlantic region and other regions.
+In India, for example, atherosclerotic cardiovascular diseases accounted for 2.1 years of the 35 5.6-year life expectancy gap related to the seven NCD and injury-related priority conditions, and tobaccorelated NCDs accounted for 1.6 years (figure 9A).74 In China, atherosclerotic cardiovascular diseases, haemorrhagic stroke, and tobacco-related NCDs each 40 accounted for about 1 year of the 3.5-year life expectancy gap attributable to the seven NCD and injury-related priority conditions (figure 9B).

-Globally, the decrease in death rates for the seven NCD and injury-related priority conditions accounted for about 1.7 years of the 6.2-year gain in life expectancy between 2000 and 2019 (table 5).
-These reductions in mortality did little to raise life expectancy in India and sub-Saharan Africa (both in absolute and relative terms), but underpinned close to half the life expectancy improvements in China and 75% of life expectancy improvements in the North Atlantic region.
-In the North Atlantic, reductions in mortality from atherosclerotic cardiovascular disease accounted for 1.7 years of the 3.6-year increase in life expectancy between 2000 and 2019.
-In China, by contrast, the contribution of reductions in deaths from atherosclerotic cardiovascular diseases was small, although it increased in importance in 2010-19 compared with in 2000-09 (appendix p 30).
+Globally, the decrease in death rates for the seven NCD and injury-related priority conditions accounted for 45 2000 and 2019 was mixed (table 7).
+On the positive side, about 1.7 years of the 6.2-year gain in life expectancy between 2000 and 2019 (table 5).
+These reductions in mortality did little to raise life expectancy in India and sub-Saharan Africa (both in absolute and relative terms), but underpinned close to half the life expectancy 50 are an incomplete measure of success for two reasons. improvements in China and 75% of life expectancy improvements in the North Atlantic region.
+In the North Atlantic, reductions in mortality from atherosclerotic cardiovascular disease accounted for 1.7 years of the 3.6-year increase in life expectancy between 55 to drive up the number of people dying from NCDs and 2000 and 2019.
+In China, by contrast, the contribution of reductions in deaths from atherosclerotic cardiovascular